 Students have plenty of coffee houses to choose from around campus, but Jobot is one of our favorites.
 Not so long ago it was a little too

-dirty rough and tumble for our taste, but thanks to some renovations this Roosevelt Row coffee house is now totally our scene.
+rough around the edges for our taste, but thanks to some renovations this Roosevelt Row coffee house is now totally our scene.
 It offers comfortable seating and a one-of-a-kind artsy vibe, whether inside or out on the large patio.
-Plus you're guaranteed excellent people watching and it's open late -- 24 hours a day on the weekends and until midnight during the week.
+Plus you're guaranteed excellent people watching and it's open late — 24 hours a day on the weekends and until midnight during the week.
 There's also a menu of food to keep your brain juices flowing, including sandwiches, tacos, and their well-loved made-to-order crepes.
-The No. 2 is definitely our favorite; it's filled with spicy Schriener's chorizo, fresh spinach, and creamy melted mozzarella.
+The No. 6 is definitely our favorite; it's filled with roasted garlic herb turkey breast, mozzarella cheese, spinach, and roasted walnut pesto.

 Chicken Caesar salad at Bowl of Greens.